logo for organic-pet-digest.com

 There are a number of possible contributors to yeast growing in the ear of your dog:

-Antibiotics: A dog yeast infection of the ear can be caused by common antibiotics.
-Your veterinarian may prescribe an antibiotic to dog yeast infectiontreat one bacterial infection, and that antibiotic may in turn cause another.
+Antibiotics: A dog ear yeast infection can be caused by common antibiotics.
+Your veterinarian may prescribe an antibiotic to treat one bacterial infection, and that antibiotic may in turn cause another.
 Be wary of this when your vet prescribes an antibiotic and always remember there are usually holistic alternatives.

-Dark and Moist growing spots: Yeast thrives in moist, dark environments, which makes the ears of all our beloved “floppy eared dogs” a perfect growing spot.
+Dark and moist areas of the body: Yeast thrives in moist, dark environments, which makes the ears of all our beloved “floppy eared dogs” a perfect growing spot.
 If your dog has floppy ears, frequently use a wet wipe or natural ear cleaner to keep them as clean as possible.
+Halo’s Herbal Natural Ear Wash Solution is a great option.

-Low Immune System: In the end, a healthy dog will always have a greater chance at fighting off illness and disease.
+Low immune system: In the end, healthy dogs will always have a greater chance at fighting off illness and disease.
 It is the same with a dog yeast infection.
 Yeast takes advantage of an unhealthy dog that may not have to best diet, exercise and bathing routine.
 Give your dog a fighting chance against yeast by keeping them healthy!

-Scratched or Wounded: An ear that has been scratched or wounded is more susceptible to excessive yeast growth.
+Scratched or wounded areas: An ear that has been scratched or wounded is more susceptible to excessive yeast growth.
 Check your dog’s ears often for scratches or wounds.
 If one is spotted, do your best to keep it clean.

 Holistic Treatments for a Dog Yeast Infection